skip to main content

 For Session Recording (Harvey)

-1. Always include Model: and Workspace: in scene descriptions
+1. Always include Model: or endpoint URL and Workspace: in scene descriptions

 5. Track @mentions: Note unfulfilled mentions in scene description